 We farm our land co-operatively and organically (to Soil Association standards as far as possible, but we are not certified organic) to produce a considerable proportion of our food, including a good deal of our own meat.
 Our stock includes cattle, sheep, goats, poultry and bees.
 We have a walled kitchen garden of about 2 acres growing vegetables and soft fruits, a large greenhouse, a small greenhouse, 2 polytunnels and a couple of orchards.
 Our arable land provides wheat for our flour, potatoes, further vegetables and animal fodder.
 Dogs are generally discouraged, mainly because of the livestock.

-In addition to working together and managing the housing association, other community activities currently include supper on Saturday nights (Pot Luck), trips to the pub, a house band, involvement in HArt, as well as celebrations – Bonfire Night, Christmas, Easter, the Summer Party, solstice celebrations, children’s birthdays – and the agricultural rituals of haymaking, harvesting, potato-lifting, fruit picking.
+In addition to working together and managing the housing association, other community activities currently include supper on Saturday nights (Pot Luck), trips to the pub, a house band and singing group, as well as celebrations – Bonfire Night, Christmas, Easter, the Summer Party, solstice celebrations, children’s birthdays – and the agricultural rituals of haymaking, harvesting, potato-lifting, fruit picking.

 Members meet weekly (usually on Thursday) to discuss and plan the many aspects of life here.
 We attempt to reach decisions by consensus.
 The meetings are organised as follows:

 |The Windflower Housing Association: dealing with the estate, legal matters, sale of housing, new members, insurance, maintenance, budgeting, and reports from the other meetings.

 |The Co-op (the farming co-operative): managing livestock, garden, fields, machinery, budgeting.